Lithuania: 1990–present

 On 11 March 1990, the Supreme Council announced the restoration of Lithuania's independence.
 Lithuania became the first Soviet-occupied state to announce the restitution of independence.
-On 20 April 1990, the Soviets imposed an economic blockade by ceasing to deliver supplies of raw materials (primarily oil) to Lithuania.
-Not only the domestic industry, but also the population started feeling the lack of fuel, essential goods, and even hot water.
-Although the blockade lasted for 74 days, Lithuania did not renounce the declaration of independence.
+On 20 April 1990, the Soviets imposed an economic blockade by ceasing to deliver raw materials to Lithuania.
+Domestic industry and the population started feeling the lack of fuel, essential goods, and even hot water.
+Although the blockade lasted for 74 days, Lithuania did not renounce its declaration of independence.

-Gradually, economic relations had been restored.
-However, tensions had peaked again in January 1991.
-At that time, attempts were made to carry out a coup using the Soviet Armed Forces, the Internal Army of the Ministry of Internal Affairs and the USSR Committee for State Security (KGB).
+Gradually, economic relations were restored.
+However, tensions peaked again in January 1991.
+Attempts were made to carry out a coup using the Soviet Armed Forces, the Internal Army of the Ministry of Internal Affairs and the USSR Committee for State Security (KGB).
 Because of the poor economic situation in Lithuania, the forces in Moscow thought the coup d'état would receive strong public support.

-People from all over Lithuania flooded to Vilnius to defend their legitimately elected Supreme Council of the Republic of Lithuania and independence.
-The coup ended with a few casualties of peaceful civilians and caused huge material loss.
-Not a single person who defended Lithuanian Parliament or other state institutions used a weapon, but the Soviet Army did.
-Soviet soldiers killed 14 people and injured hundreds.
+People flooded to Vilnius to defend the Supreme Council of the Republic of Lithuania and independence.
+The coup ended with a few casualties and material loss.
+The Soviet Army killed 14 people and injured hundreds.
 A large part of the Lithuanian population participated in the January Events.
-Shortly after, on 11 February 1991, the Icelandic parliament voted to confirm that Iceland's 1922 recognition of Lithuanian independence was still in full effect, as it never formally recognized the Soviet Union's control over Lithuania, and that full diplomatic relations should be established as soon as possible.

-On 31 July 1991, Soviet paramilitaries killed seven Lithuanian border guards on the Belarusian border in what became known as the Medininkai Massacre.
-On 17 September 1991, Lithuania was admitted to the United Nations.
+On 31 July 1991, Soviet paramilitaries killed 7 Lithuanian border guards on the Belarusian border in what became known as the Medininkai Massacre.
+On 17 September, Lithuania was admitted to the United Nations.